rnistuk/SmartRockets/README.md

 From Daniel I have learned a lot about the p5 library and basic Javascript programming, but in my day job I work with another fantastic developer, Scott Burch ( https://github.com/scottburch ), who has shown me how to apply functional programming to Javascript.

 What I want to do here is take what Daniel has done and see if I can apply what Scott has taught me.
-I would like to take Daniel's code, which is easy for a new developer to understand and turn it into code that is "production" ready, that is still easy to understand, but may use bits of Javascript that new users are unfamiliar with.
-I want to use a functional style to reduce the size of the code and speed things up a little and make things a bit more readable.
+I'll take Daniel's code, which is easy for a new developer to understand and turn it into code that is a more functional style, and is still easy to understand, but may use bits of Javascript that new users are unfamiliar with.

+I want to use a functional style to reduce the size of the code, speed things up a little and make things a bit more readable.

 Smart Rockets